AllenInstitute/SWDB_2018/Git/03 - Working with Github.md

 Topic branches are great because they let you work on multiple things at the same time.
 In this case, they are necessary because remember: **don't touch the `master` branch**.
 So let's make our changes in a topic branch!

 1. Click the 'Branch' icon at the top of the screen.
 Give it a cool name.
 2. Make some changes that won't conflict.
-For example: create a file in the repo directory named after your Github user name.
+Leave GitKraken and create a file in the repo directory named after your Github user name.
 3. Gitkracken will notice the change -- click "View Change" in the upper right panel.
 4. Mouse-over your new file and click "Stage File"
 5. Type a commit message.